-On July 1, 2000, the Greater Nebraska Workforce Investment Board, in agreement with the Greater Nebraska Chief Elected Officials Board, signed a two-year agreement with the Nebraska Department of Labor-Office of Workforce Security to be the One Stop Operator for the American Job Center/NDOL locations in the Greater Nebraska Area.
+On July 1, 2000, the Greater Nebraska Workforce Development Board, in agreement with the Greater Nebraska Chief Elected Officials Board, signed a two-year agreement with the Nebraska Department of Labor-Office of Workforce Security to be the One Stop Operator for the American Job Center/NDOL locations in the Greater Nebraska Area.
 This agreement was extended four times.
 The fifth, two year extension was executed in July, 2010 and expired on June 30, 2012.
-The Greater Nebraska Workforce Investment Board, in agreement with the Greater Nebraska Chief Elected Officials Board, requested and was awarded a sixth extension from the Nebraska Department of Labor-Office of Workforce Security to be the One Stop Operator for the American Job Center/NDOL locations in the Greater Nebraska Department of Labor-Office of Workforce Security to be the One Stop Operator for the American Job Center/NDOL locations in the Greater Nebraska Local Area from July 1, 2012 through June 30, 2015.
+The Greater Nebraska Workforce Development Board, in agreement with the Greater Nebraska Chief Elected Officials Board, requested and was awarded a sixth extension from the Nebraska Department of Labor-Office of Workforce Security to be the One Stop Operator for the American Job Center/NDOL locations in the Greater Nebraska Local Area from July 1, 2012 through June 30, 2015.